 Let’s just say I wasn’t exactly able to enjoy the latter half of this video.
 At the time, I was caught so off guard by this intense overheard dialogue – especially because I tend to just let the audio of these videos kinda pass through me – that I was instantly jolted by surprise and bewilderment.
 I felt that I must have misheard what was said.
 So I went back to rewatch that critical five-second snippet.
 And I must have rewatched it at least ten times.
 I found it, as perhaps you can imagine, very disquieting.
 Not just because of how plainly this man references his son’s suicide, which happened just two days before, in the middle of a bustling sidewalk.
 But also because of what is enigmatically suggested by the visual component of the whole thing.
 The two men are standing about ten feet apart.
 And their body language and tone seem to indicate that they aren’t friends.
 It could be they’re just acquaintances, maybe even total strangers.
 The first man almost seems to offer his declaration of recent tragedy emotionlessly because he’s expecting no emotion (for example, the byproducts of sympathy) in return, which indeed turns out to be the case.
 But still he is making visible, for just an instant, the vacuum-sealed mummifying confines of his own private realm of grief.
 Which imprisons him and his silent anguish within the hollow silhouette of who he was before fate got bored and decided it would try breaking its toys instead.

-Indeed, as I’m sure you’ll agree, this is an extremely personal and vulnerable state to expose to view on a street corner.
+As I’m sure you’ll agree, this is an extremely personal and vulnerable state to expose to view on a street corner.
 And therefore I’d have assumed the average gruff New Yorker would be disinclined to do so.
 Especially if it can’t even court any solace.
 Why, then, this exchange takes place at all is mystifying.
 And more than a little perturbing.
 The perfect recipe for it lodging in the back of your mind like a splinter.

 The video itself doesn’t have all that many views.
 And I scoured the comments on it, realizing as I did so that I really hoped mention was made of this startling moment.
 I wanted to see that it had dismayed someone else too.
 Yet I couldn’t find anyone referring to it at all.
 So there it was.
 Oh joy.
 Something seemingly just for me.
 Eavesdropping on a deeply weird thing which has, no doubt, some horrible backstory.
 I hadn’t meant to find it.
 I hadn’t wanted to find it.
 But it found me nonetheless.
 If I could have avoided noticing it, I probably would have.
 But that’s not how these moments work, is it?
 The world is indefatigable when chasing you down with these little gift-baskets of bleak and sorrowful truths.